Using Periodization To Maximize Your Results In The Gym

 You can do this either by having the rep range vary from exercise to exercise – or by having the rep range vary from set to set within each exercise.

-I’ll now briefly review both types so that you can better understand the differences.
+Here’s a quick review of both types so you can better understand the differences.

 Concurrent Periodization By Exercise